 Like all powerful tools, the Internet and mobile technologies come with some risks.
 These risks can be managed as long as you follow some basic rules of the road.
 So, for all the great things we cover in this guide, we also go over some precautions to help keep you safe.

 Whether it’s text, talk, or video, the Internet is a great way to communicate.
-You may remember spending a lot of money on long distance calls and keeping them as short as possible to keep costs down, but now you can call just about anywhere in the world for free or a couple of cents a minute, and make free video calls with services like Skype, Apple Facetime, Google Voice and Facebook Messenger.
+You may remember spending a lot of money on long distance calls and keeping them as short as possible to keep costs down, but now you can call just about anywhere in the world for free or a couple of cents a minute, and make free video calls with services like Skype, Apple FaceTime, Google Voice and Facebook Messenger.
 For better or worse, old-fashioned letters have been largely (but not completely) replaced by email.
 And thanks to social networking services like Facebook, it’s easier than ever to keep up with your friends and family, and let them keep up with you.
 Social media allows you to exchange ideas, photos and videos, and even plan events with friends and family living far away.
 But don’t think that social networking is just for young people.
-A 2014 study found that 56% of online seniors use Facebook, and that’s just one of the major social networking services.
+A 2016 Pew Research Center study found that 62% of online seniors use Facebook, and that’s just one of the major social networking services.

 Use strong and unique passwords and never share your passwords with anyone, unless you’ve designated someone you trust to manage your accounts.
 One reason for this precaution is to prevent someone from using your account to impersonate you — perhaps asking your friends and family to “help you out” by wiring “you” money in an “emergency,” which is a common scam.